I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 So as we see, this is a framework with really broad applicability.
 It’s a good model.
 It’s a useful framework for running your work against.
 Sarah Morgan notes in the linked article how she found something she was writing came across more darkly than expected and running it against this framework made her realise that it was because there was no Matriarch figure to give us the sense everything was all right – that there was an ultimate force for stability around.

-Once you understand a framework like this you can use it to spot where your work needs adjustment (if Morgan wanted her piece to be less dark, she’d add in a Matriarch figure), or having recognised it you can take control of intentionally subverting it (perhaps Morgan was pleased that her piece was dark, and having recognised that this edge of danger was provided by the lack of Matriarch and having understood the factor at play was able to make sure she kept that going).
+Once you understand a framework like this you can use it to spot where your work needs adjustment (if Morgan wanted her piece to be less dark, she’d add in a Matriarch figure), or having recognised it you can take control of intentionally subverting it (perhaps Morgan was pleased that her piece was dark, and having recognised that this edge of danger was provided by the lack of Matriarch was able to make sure she didn't put one in).

 But the broad applicability of the model can also be frustrating and vague.
 Understanding the idea of there being four basic archetypes within a sitcom cast is useful, but the model doesn’t suggest much about how these archetypes exist in relationship to one another, how they interact to respond to and generate story.

 And I think I have different way of mapping these patterns.
 It’s more specific: my model doesn’t account for all sitcoms by any means.
 But it does account for a fair number directly, and once you understand it you can also begin to spot how other shows use parts and play with others to various effects.
-Understanding how one engine works from the ground up (if that's not mixing a metaphor too badly) can equip you to understand how others work.
+Understanding how one engine works can equip you to understand how others work.

 My model is not so interested in character type but character role.
 Not what characters are like but what they must do to make the show go.